pulumi/pulumi-tf-provider-boilerplate/README.md

 git clone https://github.com/pulumi/pulumi-tf-provider-boilerplate pulumi-xyz
 ```

+> Note: If the name of the desired Pulumi provider differs from the name of the Terraform provider, you will need to carefully distinguish between the references - see https://github.com/pulumi/pulumi-azure for an example.

 Second, prepare your repo for development.
 This commands replace references to `xyz` with the name of your provider, adds terraform module as dependency and download it.

 ```
 make prepare PACK=foo PROJECT=github.com/pulumi/pulumi-foo
 ```

 | arguments | meaning                          | default value                          |